"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 This article was medically reviewed by Raj Dasgupta, M.D., an assistant professor of clinical medicine and a member of the Prevention Medical Review Board.

-In order to stop your sniffles, you need to know what’s causing them in the first place.
-Here, doctors explain how to distinguish a cold from the flu, so you can seek the treatment that will actually make you feel better.
+So many of the symptoms overlap, but there are a few key differences to keep in mind.
+(More on that later.)
+Of course, in order to stop your sniffles, you need to know what’s causing them in the first place.
+Here, doctors explain how to figure out the answer to your pressing cold vs. flu vs. COVID-19 questions so you can seek the treatment that will actually make you feel better.

-Part of the reason it can be tricky to know whether you have the flu or a cold is simply because there are only a few minor differences between their symptoms.
+Part of the reason it can be tricky to know whether you have the flu or a cold or even COVID-19 is simply because there are only a few minor differences between their symptoms.

 In general, cold symptoms show up primarily above your neck: